What is causing me to get up at night to pass urine?

 Mr Ivo Dukic is an experienced consultant urological surgeon located in the West Midlands.
 With more than 15 years of experience, Mr Dukic is known for his proficiency in handling a wide range of urological issues, such as upper urinary tract cancer, ureteric stones, erectile dysfunction, and various urinary tract problems.

-Mr Dukic currently practises privately at the West Midlands Hospital in Halesowen.
-He also is a consultant urological surgeon at University Hospitals Birmingham NHS Foundation Trust.
+He is currently practising as a consultant urological surgeon at University Hospitals Birmingham NHS Foundation Trust.
 He is highly experienced in the treatment of a wide range of urological conditions.
 He holds a special interest in endourology, general urology and health informatics.

 Mr Dukic first qualified with an MBChB from the University of Manchester in 2004.
 He then completed his specialist urology training at various hospitals in the Greater Manchester region (North West Deanery).
 In 2009, he furthered his education by completing a PGCert in Health Informatics from the University of Edinburgh and the Royal College of Surgeons of Edinburgh.
 Finally, in 2013, he obtained his FRCS(Ed) Urol qualification from the Royal College of Surgeons of Edinburgh.